aaron-grau/curic/react/homeworks/questions/middleware.md

 ## Overview

-In this homework, you will modify the Synthesizer project's `dispatch` function so that it does more than just dispatch actions to the store.
+In this homework, you will modify the Todo project's `dispatch` function so that it does more than just dispatch actions to the store.
 You will use this pattern again tomorrow in a more sophisticated way.